DFE-Digital/govuk-dotnet-boilerplate/README.md

 # govuk-dotnet-boilerplate
-This is a fork of the Jayson Taylor Clean Architecture Solution Template. https://github.com/jasontaylordev/CleanArchitecture
+This is a clone of the Jayson Taylor's Clean Architecture Solution Template with the SPA front end replaced with an ASP.NET MVC Front End. https://github.com/jasontaylordev/CleanArchitecture

-This solution template creates an ASP.NET MVC Front End (using Scott Allan's AddFeatureFolders  https://odetocode.com/blogs/scott/archive/2016/11/29/addfeaturefolders-and-usenodemodules-on-nuget-for-asp-net-core.aspx)  and ASP.NET Core following the principles of Clean Architecture.
+This solution template creates an ASP.NET MVC Front End (using Scott Allan's Add Feature Folders https://odetocode.com/blogs/scott/archive/2016/11/29/addfeaturefolders-and-usenodemodules-on-nuget-for-asp-net-core.aspx ) and ASP.NET Core projects following the principles of Clean Architecture.

 ## Technologies